mindmap

 Tip: Equal variance assumption!

-• The assumption in this test is that variances among two groups are equal meaning that if we look at the random variable of horsepower in both populations, the variance of this random variable is roughly equal in two groups (cars with 4 cylinders and cars with 8 cylinders).
+The assumption in this test is that variances among two groups in the population are equal meaning that if we look at the random variable of horsepower in both populations, the variance of this random variable is roughly equal in two groups (cars with 4 cylinders and cars with 8 cylinders).

-• There are some statistical methods designed to test if the variances of different groups are the same or not.
+There are some statistical methods designed to test if the variances of different groups are the same or not.
+In fact they can be used to test the equal assumption of variances of groups in the population.
 Similar to any hypothesis testing, these tests work on a random sample from the population to run the test.
 Some of the tests are F-test for Equality of Variances, Levene’s Test, and Bartlett’s Test.

 3.1.8 Inferential Conclusions